calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 * Understand the power of context based learning
     * Computing can relate to everything in our world and lives
-* Consider how we can support teaching colleges with our Computing skills
+* Consider how we can support our fellow teaching colleges with our Computing skills

 Ofsted and Computing